nuta/vhpc2025-keynote/slides.md

 - Why JavaScript?
   - **Modern web frameworks are creeping into the backend world**
-  - E.g. React Server Components.
+  - Aka.
+Backend for Frontend (BFF) architecture.
 - **V8 isolates are popular isolation in multi-tenant JavaScript clouds.**
   - E.g. Cloudflare Workers and Deno Deploy
   - However, V8 isolates are not a secure isolation boundary.